-Create a Domain User
+Create a Vista Domain User

-• Each user must have access to the database at the SQL level.
-Administrators can do this in two ways:
+To create domain users, each user must have access to the Vista database at the SQL level.
+Administrators can provide this access in two ways:

 • Set users up individually in SQL Server with a domain user (DOMAINNAME\Windows Account).

-• Set users up in a Windows Domain Group and then set the Domain Group up in SQL Server.
+• Set users up in a Windows Domain Group and then set up the Domain Group in SQL Server.

 To set up a domain user in the VA User Profile form: